 That sounds pretty reasonable to me, until she added to that ice-cream.
 Yeah, great!
 I’ll just give my daughter ice-cream every day instead of milk.
 A great, healthy alternative option.
 Not!
 I really wonder at the nutritional advice these health centres provide.

-I know this is only one small suggestion that’s a bit questionable.
-But this is one of many similar experiences I, and others, have had.
-It makes me so angry.
-Especially when little ones don’t know for themselves what’s good or not for their bodies.
-These poor little mites may struggle with being overweight for the rest of their lives because of the kinds of foods they were given as babies.
+I know this is only one small suggestion that’s a bit questionable, but it’s part of a much bigger issue.
+This is just one of many similar experiences I, and so many others, have had.
+It really makes me so angry to think about how these situations affect children.
+Especially when little ones, who rely entirely on adults for guidance, don’t yet know what’s good or bad for their growing bodies.
+These poor little mites are often set up for struggles they didn’t choose, and they may have to deal with being overweight or developing unhealthy habits for the rest of their lives, simply because of the kinds of foods or eating patterns they were exposed to as babies.
+It’s heartbreaking because this is completely preventable with better awareness and responsibility.